-One client control is defined in this document (described in the following section).
-Other client controls may be defined in future revisions of this document or in documents that extend this API.
+One client control is defined in this chapter (described in the following section).

-Client-Controlled Referral Processing As described previously in "LDAP Session Handle Options" on page 11-6, applications can enable and disable automatic chasing of referrals on a session-wide basic by using the ldap\set\option() function with the LDAP\OPT\REFERRALS option.
+Client-Controlled Referral Processing As described previously in "LDAP Session Handle Options" on page 14-6, applications can enable and disable automatic chasing of referrals on a session-wide basic by using the ldap set option() function with the LDAP_OPT_REFERRALS option.
 It is also useful to govern automatic referral chasing on per-request basis.
 A client control with an object identifier (OID) of 1.2.840.113556.1.4.616 exists to provide this functionality.

 '''

 / OID for referrals client control /

 #define LDAP_CONTROL_REFERRALS

 "1.2.840.113556.1.4.616"

 / Flags for referrals client control value /

 #define LDAP_CHASE_SUBORDINATE_REFERRALS 0x00000020U

-#define LDAP_CHASE_EXTERNAL_REFERRALS
+#define LDAP CHASE EXTERNAL REFERRALS

 0x00000040U

 '''

-To create a referrals client control, the ldctl\oid field of an LDAPControl structure must be set to LDAP\CONTROL\REFERRALS ("1.2.840.113556.1.4.616") and the ldctl\value field must be set to a four-octet value that contains a set of flags.
-The ldctl value.bv len field must always be set to 4.
-The ldctl value.bv val field must point to a four-octet integer flags value.
+To create a referrals client control, the ldctl_oid field of an LDAPControl structure must be set to LDAP CONTROL REFERRALS ("1.2.840.113556.1.4.616") and the ldctl_value field must be set to a four-octet value that contains a set of flags.
+The ldctl value.bv_len field must always be set to 4.
+The ldctl_value.bv val field must point to a four-octet integer flags value.
 This flags value can be set to zero to disable automatic chasing of referrals and LDAPv3 references altogether.
-Alternatively, the flags value can be set to the value LDAP\CHASE\SUBORDINATE\ REFERRALS (0x00000020U) to indicate that only LDAPv3 search continuation references are to be automatically chased by the API implementation, to the value LDAP CHASE EXTERNAL REFERRALS (0x00000040U) to indicate that only LDAPv3 referrals are to be automatically chased, or the logical OR of the two flag values (0x00000060U) to indicate that both referrals and references are to be automatically chased.
+Alternatively, the flags value can be set to the value LDAP CHASE SUBORDINATE REFERRALS (0x00000020U) to indicate that only LDAPv3 search continuation references are to be automatically chased by the API implementation, to the value LDAP CHASE EXTERNAL REFERRALS (0x00000040U) to indicate that only LDAPv3 referrals are to be automatically chased, or the logical OR of the two flag values (0x00000060U) to indicate that both referrals and references are to be automatically chased.

-See Also: "Directory Schema Administration" in Oracle Internet Directory Administrator's Guide for more information about object identifiers
+See Also: "Directory Schema Administration" in Oracle Internet Directory Administrator's Guide for more information about object identifiers.